RamVishvakarma/blinkit-BI-Dashboard/README.md

 This project showcases a comprehensive approach to building a Power BI dashboard tailored to grocery sales analysis for Blinkit.
 By integrating interactive features, robust KPIs, and clear visualizations, the dashboard provides valuable insights into sales performance and customer behavior.
 Emphasizing data preparation ensures the accuracy and reliability of the analysis.
 Overall, this project serves as a guide for leveraging Power BI to analyze and visualize business data effectively.

 <h3>Appendix</h3>
-<h4>Tools Used: Power BI, Microsoft Excel (for data preparation)
+<h4>Tools Used: Power BI, Microsoft Excel (for data preparation)<br>
-Data Sources: Sample sales data from Kaggle
+Data Sources: Sample sales data from Kaggle<br>
-Key Visualizations: Bar charts, donut charts, cards, metrics, slicers Potential Future Enhancements: Integration of predictive analytics and real-time data updates</4>
+Key Visualizations: Bar charts, donut charts, cards, metrics, slicers<br>
+Potential Future Enhancements: Integration of predictive analytics and real-time data updates</4>